 5. Decide what type of home you want to buy

 Once you’re prequalified, you’ll know your price range.
-This will help you narrow down what types of homes you can look for.
+This will help you find the right home.

 Don’t be afraid to compromise at this stage.
 This doesn’t have to be your forever home.
 It’s OK if you had your eye on a three-bed, two-bath single-family home but now all you can afford is a two-bed condo.
 First-time buyers rarely end up in their perfect home.
 It’s harder to afford the mythical “dream home” at this stage.
 Don’t beat yourself up if you start small.

 But you should still get into a home that is as comfortable as possible within your budget.

 - Consider your lifestyle.
 What type of house suits you best?
 If you have a family or plan to have children, how many bedrooms do you need?
 Is a yard or finished basement important to you?
 Do you plan to eventually have parents or in-laws live with you?
 In that case, a mother-in-law suite or extra bedroom might be a priority.
 How will you use the property?
 If you plan to rent part of it out for income or list a room on Airbnb, you’ll need a house that accommodates those goals.
 Use your intentions to refine your search.